Timception/zmk-pointing-acceleration-alpha/README.md

 - Advanced exponential curves (1-5)
 - Perfect for users who want full control

-**Device Compatibility Note:** This module has been tested with Cirque trackpads and should work with other pointing devices (trackballs, trackpoints, other trackpads).
-Use with non-Cirque devices at your own risk.
+**Device Compatibility Note:** This module has been tested with trackballs using the Paw3222 mouse sensor.
+It should work with other pointing devices (trackpads, trackpoints, etc.).
+There may be risks you face due to differences in sensors and other factors.

 **Before you start, you should make sure that you have a working input device by following this: https://zmk.dev/docs/features/pointing**